arnavxkohli/GRAM-Synth/README.md

   Some Instruments has the property of producing sound whose amplitude decreases overtime.
 To replicate this effect in a digital synthesiser, Vout need to decrease over time.
 A new variable `double decay_factor` is created.
 During each interrupt of `SampleISR()` function, if any key press is detected (see 'Decoupled key scanning'), the decay factor variable will multply by itself to create an expoential decay of `Vout` output volume: $Vout = (decay factor) ^ t$.
   ### Issues with using decay with lut
   Because the keys are being detected in the order of their position, we will encounter a scenario where:
   1. If there are existing keys that have been presses for a while.
-Their decay factor would have been wuite small.
+Their decay factor would have been quite small.
   2. Then if a new key enters the tone_idx array, it will be positioned at the end of the array.
-The decay factor of thie new tone however, is still quite large.
+The decay factor of thie new tone however, is still quite large while the decay factor of the previous 2 keys are getting even smaller.
   3. Then if the first 2 keys are being released, the array would reallocate the 3rd key to the start of this array.
   4. This resulted in a sudden change of volume of key 'E'.
   ![](1.png)